formalizator/Ctrl-Arch-Elite/ADRs/ADR03 Merge staff and professionals.md

 - [x] @alkhamov

 ## Context
 Medical staff and medical professional these two types of actors mentioned separately within the *Business problem* description.
 Consider the possibility to merge them.
+From the *Business problem* statements we have Medical staff who has separate behavior covered by the use case "Provide snapshot" in comparison to the Medical professional who are generalization of "Doctor" and "Nurse" actors.

 ## Decision

-From the *Business problem* statements we have Medical staff who has separate behavior covered by the use case "Provide snapshot" in comparison to the Medical professional who are generalization of "Doctor" and "Nurse" actors.
-However, due to the decision of applying out-of-the-box IAM system users will be segregated based on predefined authentication privileges.
+Due to the decision of applying out-of-the-box IAM system users will be segregated based on predefined authentication privileges.
 Therefore to simplify the *System context* diagram the decision is to merge actors.

 ## Consequences